 CPA Order 22 issued in August 2003 created the New Iraqi Army.
 The order forbade the inclusion of senior Ba’ath Party members in the Iraqi Army without the specific permission of the CPA.
 Additionally, all officers who had held the rank of colonel or above were excluded from being rehired, including those who had not resisted the U.S. invasion and were not members of the Ba’ath Party.

-The General Headquarters (GHQ) was the highest military echelon.
+The General Headquarters (GHQ) was the highest military echelon in Saddam's army.
 Controlled by the Army, it integrated army, air force, navy, and popular army operations.
 While the GHQ was primarily a staff element, it could deploy a forward command post to the front.
 GHQ controled both regular army corps and a corps-level strategic reserve designated the Republican Guard Forces Command (RGFC).

 The corps were the principal operational headquarters in the Iraqi army.
 There were no intermediate headquarters between the corps and the general headquarters (GHQ).
 Thus, the GHQ was required coordinate and control multicorps operations.
 There were five regular army corps, each with assigned territorial areas of operations.
 Three of these corps faced Kurdish insurgents in northern Iraq, while the other two corps were located in the southeast where they had been engaged in counterinsurgency operations against Shi'a dissidents.
 However, as occurred during DESERT STORM, the corps could deploy outside their normal territorial operational areas.
 Subordinate units of an additional ground force command, the RGFC, conducted operations wherever directed.
 The Iraqi army also included a separate aviation command that provided support to the corps and the RGFC.